Our Contributors’ Favorite Reads of 2022

 FAVE GRAPHIC NOVEL (NONFICTION): It Won’t Always Be Like This, by Malaka Gharib

 A tender, funny, and deeply moving story about the ways in which we create family, language, and try (and sometimes fail) to reach one another.
-Read an exrerpt at the Penguin Random website.
+Read an exerpt at the Penguin Random website.

 FAVE GRAPHIC NOVEL (FICTION): شبيك لبيك (Shubeik Lubeik), by Deena Mohamed